yaal-coop/sheraf/doc/tutorial/indexation.rst

 Now we index the initials of cowboys, but we search for all the combinations of initials with the words that are passed to the *search* argument.

-.. note :: `search` functions can return either a single element or a collection of
+.. note :: `search_keys_func` functions can return either a single element or a collection of
            elements.
 If the collection is ordered as in a :class:`list`, then the index will be searched in the order of the list.
            If the list contains a same element several times, it will only be returned